wani-ham/COG4101/README.md

 </div>

 Some might say, how come the pupil is the start of the process of the visual system.
 It is because the biological lens of the pupil modifies the input light.
-As you can see in Fig 1, the characteristic of the pupil as biological lens causes the input light has inconsistent density.
+As you can see in Fig 1, the characteristic of the pupil as biological lens causes the input light to have inconsistent density.
 The input light creates a linespread function when it reaches retina.
-Campbell and Gubisch estimated the linespread function when pupil diameter is nearly 3mm.
+G. Westheimer (1986) estimated the linespread function as following when pupil diameter is nearly 3mm.

 $$ l_{i} = 0.47e^{-3.3i^2} + 0.53e^{-0.93|i|} $$